hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 A session may be in one of the following states:

+unknown
-* unknown: no information is currently known about the session.
+: no information is currently known about the session.
 All sessions implicitly start in the unknown state.

+opening
-* opening: the initiator has requested a session that the responder has not yet acknowledged.
+: the initiator has requested a session that the responder has not yet acknowledged.

+running
-* running: the session is set up and will allow data to flow
+: the session is set up and will allow data to flow

+resuming
-* resuming: an out-of-sequence SPUD packet has been received for this session.
+: an out-of-sequence SPUD packet has been received for this session.
   Policy will need to be developed describing how (or if) this state can be exploited for quicker session resumption by higher-level protocols.